benjaminjkern/side-projects/cellularautomata/README.md

 - Mouse out of screen to run simulation

 ### To do List
-- Biggest one: Turn this in to a cellular automata simulator in general with variable rules and variable colors/# of colors
 - Add more user settings!
 (So that it's not locked and can actually accurately show how this concept works)
   - Different colors
   - Add scalability (Ability to zoom in and out and adjust pixels in screen)